All About Ultra Violet Testers

 Ultra violet light (known is the U.S.A. as 'blacklight') is a very intense blue light, it is not visible to the human eye.
 Fluorescent-tube UV torches give off a very dull purple or violet glow.
 LED UV torches give off a dull lilac-blue.
 But the actual UV light is invisible, so the only way you can tell how effective it is - is to observe its effects.

-When porcelain is repaired and the missing part is rebuilt' (or the crack glued) it is then carefully repainted so that the colour matches.
+When porcelain is repaired and the missing part is 'rebuilt' (or the crack glued) it is then carefully repainted so that the colour matches.
 The colour will match perfectly in white light (e.g. daylight) but under UV light the new paint shows up a totally different shade.
 This applies to many decorative items, watch dials, dolls heads, faint signatures on letters, modern touch-up paint on old paintings.
-You may have noticed a similar effect when looking at a car parked under a yellow street light, new paint on the car can show up quite a different shade, whereas in daylight it matches perfectly.
+A similar effect is with a car parked under a yellow street light, new paint on the car can show up quite a different shade, whereas in daylight it matches perfectly.

 Here are some other examples from the world of antiques and art: